SPEC logo

 Good

-SPEC provides a comprehensive 178-hour training curriculum designed to prepare two individuals for launch through a structured program.
-The program includes on-site launch support for operational readiness; franchisees are responsible for travel and living expenses, and on-site assistance involves additional fees.
+SPEC provides a comprehensive 178-hour training curriculum designed to prepare two staff members for launch and initial operations.
+The program includes on-site launch support for operational readiness, with travel and living expenses paid by the franchisee and on-site assistance available for an additional fee.

 Unit Growth Analysis